 Tecogen Inc. (together with its subsidiaries, "we," "our," or "us," or "Tecogen") designs, manufactures, markets, and maintains high efficiency, ultra-clean cogeneration products.
 These include natural gas engine driven combined heat and power (CHP) systems, chillers and heat pumps for multi-family residential, commercial, recreational and industrial use.
 We are known for products that provide customers with substantial energy savings, resiliency from utility power outages and for significantly reducing a customer's carbon footprint.
-Our products are sold with our patented Ultera® emissions technology which nearly eliminates all criteria pollutants such as NOx and CO.
-We are also developing Ultera for other applications including stationary engines and forklifts.
+Our products are sold with our patented Ultera® emissions technology which nearly eliminates all criteria pollutants such as nitrogen oxide ("NON") and carbon monoxide ("CO").
+We developed Ultera® for other applications including stationary engines and for klifts.
 See "Our Products - Ultera Low-Emissions Technology" for a more in-depth discussion of our Ultera emissions technology.
 We were incorporated in the State of Delaware on September 15, 2000.